dhjsh88/fpga-fc-accelerator/README.md

-# FPGA FC-Layer Accelerator on Zynq: Diagnosing and Removing a Data-Movement Bottleneck
+# FPGA FC-Layer Accelerator with AXI DMA on Zynq

 This repository documents my implementation of an FC-layer accelerator on a Zynq-7000 SoC.
 I first profiled the PIO-based system on a Zybo Z7-10.
 Operand loading accounted for about 98 percent of the time measured for data loading, accelerator computation, and result readback.